hotdog132/TCPProxyServer/README.md

 ## Addition
 - [ ] Handle case when the external api is available but not response
 - [ ] Clear jobs in the pending queue when peer disconnect
-- [ ] Save jobs to DB to reduce memory usage
+- [ ] Save jobs to DB to reduce memory usage (Refactoring using interface)

 ## Setup & launch